abdallhhelles/Marica/TEST_SERVER_PLAYBOOK.md

   - `#changelog` — Ship notes for every deploy.
 Keep only Marica/staff posts.
   - `#announcements` — Major milestones, maintenance notices, and beta calls.
   - `#mod-log` — Private; pipe moderation actions and transcripts here.
+  - `#about` — Overview of Marica OS, its purpose, and what testers should expect.
 - **[Category] Operations (UTC-2)**
   - `#events` — Quiet channel for `/event` reminders (60/30/15/3/0) and schedules.
   - `#ops-planning` — Player chatter for raid/defense prep.